therabug/kaira/README.md

 ﻿# kaira.

-*Kaira As Is Really in Adequate*
+*Kaira Actually Isn’t Really Adequate*
 A simple yet fun game engine!
 This project was created for learning, experimenting, and having some fun.
-We fully embrace being "radically inadequate" and make no excuses for it! 😄
+We fully embrace being "Isn't Really Adequate" and make no excuses for it! 😄

 ## 🚀 Features